PairedMLS/draft-pairedMLS/draft-guardian-protocol.md

 ## Applicable use cases

-## Protocol Descriotion
+## Protocol Description
-TODO Ref to separete document that conains a thurough description
+TODO Ref to separate document that contains a thorough description

 ## Protocol Restrictions